 D13 is a challenging balcony road in France

-D13 is the name of a very challenging road located in the Pyrénées-Orientales department of the Occitanie Region, in France.
+D13 is a very challenging road located in the Pyrénées-Orientales department of the Occitanie Region, in France.
 It’s one of the French balcony roads.

-Tucked away on the southern part of the country, the curvy mountainous road is totally paved, but narrow and steep, with drop offs.
+Tucked away on the southern part of the country, near the French-Spanish border, the curvy mountainous road is totally paved, but narrow and steep, with drop offs.
+The road is a bit rough and bumpy.
 It’s 22.6km (14.04 miles) long running south-north from Las Illas (les Illes), near the Spanish border to Llauro.

 Road suggested by: Michael Spannlang